juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 for modern gaming only: purchasing a Non-RayTracing capable GPU is wasting money. </br>
 M6000 is older "more compatible" but there is 12GB and 24GB versions, 24GB is Newer "less wide compatible between multiple OS". </br>
 RTX 8000 is a Good option for Modern Gaming on Linux & Dual Boot on Windows8.1 but incompatible with older OSX </br>
-GTX Titan 6GB is older "more compatible" but.. does Not work well on OSX, has issues with 32-Bit aps, and 64-bit OSX Catalina 10.15.7 </br>
+GTX Titan 6GB is older "more compatible" but.. </br>
 Titan Xp has Newer drivers for Windows8.1 vs. RTX 8000, P6000 & M6000, is compatible with OSX HighSierra 10.13.6, OSX eGPU, but is useless for modern gaming, Untested with older OSX, probably Not compatible. </br>

 using a GPU compatible with Win8.1 + Linux + OSX does Not allow to play modern RayTracing Games like Indiana Jones - The Great Circle (2024) unless its a RTX 8000 </br>